Turning Unique Skills into Careers

 Since 2016, David has been focused on helping organisations become more inclusive by hiring Neurodiverse staff to gain competitive advantage.
 David has post graduate qualifications in Autism and Organisational Change.
 A researcher focused on Autism and Anxiety in the job search process and completed the Oxford Advanced Management and Leadership program.

 David is a member of the ACT Chief Ministers Inclusion Council and a member of Marymead’s Autism Centre Advisory Committee.
-David is the father of 3 young adult/ teenagers with his youngest son having Autism Spectrum Disorder and a fantastic sense of humour.
+David is the father of 3 young adults with his youngest son having Autism Spectrum Disorder and a fantastic sense of humour.

 David Smith